pietrop/pietrop.github.io/categories/blog/2021-06-16-front-end-system-design.md

 ## 8. 🥗  Testing Strategy
 Frame it more in terms of a testing strategy.
 And pick and chose what's most appropriate for the project based on constraints.
 Eg some tests are more time consuming then others (eg End to End) and others are more insightful to quickly identify a bug 🐛 (eg Integration tests)

 Testing strategy that strikes the Right balance between adding confidence in the code base as well as ability to make changes without introducing bugs.
-Especially within a team.
+Especially when working within a team.

-Eg Snapshot test/screenshot testing can be potentially a premature optimization - definitely valuable for stable projects, but could indure progress on WIP MVP.
+Eg Snapshot test/screenshot testing can be potentially a premature optimization - definitely valuable for stable projects, but could endure progress on work in progress MVP.

 Type of tests at a high level

-1. **Linting**, also kind of test to enforce best practices during development, at commit etc.. ([ESLint](https://eslint.org/))
+1. **Linting**, also kind of a test to enforce best practices during development, at commit etc.. ([ESLint](https://eslint.org/))
 2. **Typechecking**, eg [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) for React
 3. **Unit test** - a single function or service ([Jest](https://jestjs.io/))
 4. **Component test** - a single component - functionality ([jest](https://jestjs.io/)/[Enzyme](https://github.com/enzymejs/enzyme))